000miix/DailyGrapher/README.md

 hide_full_day_events: (boolean) I recommend not showing full day events.

+display_24_hour_time: (boolean) change the time in the centre to display in 24 hour notation.

 ### How it works
 It shows all upcoming events in the current 12 hours.